 - The diet is very important so that the puppies grow up with excellent qualities.
 On the one hand, heredity plays a role.
 On the other hand, further care plays an important role in raising German Shepherds.

 - A bad environment can also sabotage everything.
-Dogs must be able to run and freely develop their intelligence, courage and other skills.
-Locking them up in a cage makes them sick, weak and insecure.
+German Shepherd dogs must be able to run and freely develop their intelligence, courage, and other skills.
+Use a good dog harness when bringing them outside.
+Locking them up in a cage makes them sick, weak, and insecure.

 - Remember that the quality of the dogs is not only determined by their physical appearance.
 That said, it's important because it's the first thing that catches the eye of future adoptive “parents”.
 However, the dog's worth is determined by its traits and skills that have been strengthened by previous generations.